-To be eligible for Title IV aid, a student must maintain satisfactory academic progress (SAP) as per section 668.16(e) of HEA 1965.
-New Satisfactory Academic Progress definitions were created in 668.34 that go into effect on July 1, 2011.
-The school-developed policies determine the academic standards that students are expected to meet and clearly define the method by which the achievement of those pace (pace is the rate necessary to complete each program within its specified maximum time frame) and quantitative standards are calculated.
-If the student has made acceptable pace and quantitative progress for that particular increment, then the school reviews the 150% of the maximum allowable time frame criterion to measure the student's Satisfactory Academic Progress.
+To be eligible for Title IV aid and/or VA benefits, a student must maintain satisfactory academic progress (SAP).
+These SAP policies determine the academic standards that students are expected to meet and clearly define the method by which the achievement of those pace (pace is the rate necessary to complete each program within its specified maximum time frame) and qualitative standards are calculated.
+If the student has made acceptable pace and qualitative progress for the respective payment period in which SAP was evaluated, then the school reviews the 150% of the maximum allowable time frame criterion to measure the student's Satisfactory Academic Progress.